-Dr. Jen Labrecque is a Postdoctoral Research Associate at the University of Southern California in the Department of Preventive Medicine.
-In collaboration with Dr. Kayla de la Haye, she investigates the characteristics of individuals and emergent properties of groups that predict their performance on complex tasks.
-Jen is particularly interested in examining how disrupting the automaticity associated with task performance and group dynamics may help or hinder group outcomes.
+Dr. Jen Labrecque is a Research Associate at the University of Southern California in the Department of Preventive Medicine at Keck School of Medicine.
+In collaboration with Dr. Kayla de la Haye (PI) and as part of a MURI team, she investigates how individuals’ social intelligence and their emergent social networks predict group task performance.

+Jen completed her Ph.D. in social psychology in 2015 at the University of Southern California in the Dornsife College of Letters, Arts, and Sciences.
 In her graduate work, along with her advisor Dr. Wendy Wood, Jen studied behavior change challenges with a focus on habits.
-She continues to remain engaged in this area, currently focusing on the interplay between goals and habits.
+She continues to remain engaged in this area, currently focusing on the interplay between goals and habits in the habit formation process and using habit formation strategies to maintain long-term healthy behavior change.

 “Habits as Friend and Foe to Self-Control: The Dual Roles of Routinized Behavior”